sklee2014/Air-Text/README.md

 ### Acknowledgments

-- This  work  was  supported  by  the Institute  for  Information  &  Communications  Technology  Promotion  (IITP)grant funded by the Korea government (MSIT) (No.2020-0-00440, Development of Artificial Intelligence Technology that Continuously Improves Itself as the Situation Changes in the Real World).
+- This work was partly supported by Institute for Information & communications Technology Promotion(IITP) grant funded by the Korea government(MSIT) (No.2020-0-00440, Development of artificial intelligence technology that continuously improves itself as the situation changes in the real world) and (No.2020-0-00842, Development of Cloud Robot Intelligence for Continual Adaptation to User Reactions in Real Service Environments).

 - Parts of the code are adopted from previous works ([AANet](https://github.com/haofeixu/aanet), and [RFNet](https://github.com/AHupuJR/RFNet)).
 We appreciate the original authors for their awesome repos.